 On a hot day, this forested trail is a good place to stay cool.
 Follow the babbling creek before branching higher, where you will find awesome views of the Devil’s Tooth Range.
 Be equipped with bear spray, as they frequent the area.

 How do I get to the Kimpton Creek trailhead?
-Take Highway 93 east from Radium Hot Springs for 9 km to the Kimpton Creek parking lot.
+Take Highway 93 east from Radium Hot Springs for nine kilometres to the Kimpton Creek parking lot.

 Elevation Gain: 2,600 m